 There are some cuisines out there which are just universally popular around the world, and we think that Thai food is certainly one of them.
 With its influences coming from surrounding Asian countries as well as further afield, Thai cuisine is beautiful blend between the spicy elements of Indian food and the more subtle aromatics which underpin Chinese cookery.

-Once you’ve decided that Thai food is what you fancy while you’re in Dubai, the trickier question becomes which restaurant you ought to go to.
-To give you a hand deciding which Thai restaurant is the perfect spot for you, we’ve put together our picks of the best Thai restaurants Dubai has offer.
-We’ve tried to take into account all price brackets and have also included restaurants in all parts of the city.
+Once you’ve decided that Thai food is what you fancy while you’re in Dubai, the trickier question is which restaurant you ought to go to.
+To give you a hand deciding which Thai restaurant is the perfect spot for you, we’ve put together our picks of the best Thai restaurants Dubai has to offer.
+We’ve tried to take into account all price brackets and have included restaurants in all parts of the city.
 Let us know if your favourite spot isn’t on the list as we love discovering new places.

 The Royal Budha

 What: Things have been kept ultra-traditional at The Royal Budha when it comes both to the décor and the menu but the quality of cooking alone makes it worth a visit.
 Begin your meal here with tempting treats such as deep-fried minced prawn cakes with plum sauce, before moving onto favourites like beef massaman curry and crispy sea bass.
 The Royal Buddha also serves a few more unusual dishes from Thailand’s Isan region, which are well worth a try.

 Where: Holiday Inn Dubai, Sheikh Zayed Road, Al Barsha